devArsNikolaev/Homework/README.md

 # Homework
-A repository for placing projects for
+A repository for placing projects for INTEXSOFT internship